-Reason for band A Description of band A priority reason Relevant priority date Time limits for bidding Consequence of Refusal Statutory overcrowding (transfers only) Statutorily overcrowded as defined in Part X of the Housing Act 1985, Date the the proviso that household members over 20 will not count towards the tenant assessment unless they are giving or receiving care (see section 21 on became overcrowding) OR Court order to re-house Date the tenant became statutorily overcrowded or court order issued We will make a direct offer if there is a failure to bid, view or accept offers We will make Failure to bid, a direct offer if failure to attend a there is a viewing or a failure to bid, refusal of 2 view or accept reasonable offers will result in downgrade to band C. Unsanitary conditions The applicant lives in a private sector property that the council's environmental health team has determined poses a category 1 hazard under the Housing Health and Safety Rating System and the council is satisfied that the problem cannot be resolved by the landlord within 6 months, and that continuing to occupy the accommodation will pose a considerable risk to health of the applicant or one of their household.
-Date the applicant reported the property to Environmental Health We will review Failure to bid, any case not failure to atter re-housed viewing or a within the refusal of 2 expected will mean dow timescale grade to banc Failure to bid, failure to attend a viewing or a refusal of 2 reasonable offers will mean down- grade to band C.
+Reason for band A Description of band A priority reason Relevant priority date Time limits for bidding Consequence of Refusal Statutory overcrowding (transfers only) Statutorily overcrowded as defined in Part X of the Housing Act 1985, the proviso that household members over 20 will not count towards the assessment unless they are giving or receiving care (see section 21 on overcrowding) OR Court order to re-house Date the tenant became statutorily overcrowded or court order issued We will make a direct offer if there is a failure to bid, view or accept offers Failure to bid, failure to attend a viewing or a refusal of 2 reasonable offers will result in downgrade to band C. Unsanitary conditions The applicant lives in a private sector property that the council's environmental health team has determined poses a category 1 hazard under the Housing Health and Safety Rating System and the council is satisfied that the problem cannot be resolved by the landlord within 6 months, and that continuing to occupy the accommodation will pose a considerable risk to health of the applicant or one of their household.
+Date the applicant reported the property to Environmental Health We will review any case not re-housed within the expected timescale Failure to bid, failure to attend a viewing or a refusal of 2 reasonable offers will mean downgrade to band C.

-Reason for band A Description of band A priority reason Relevant priority date Time limits for bidding Consequence of Refusal Homeless & formerly homeless (QO) applicants who have at least one primary school age child and are working (groups 4 & 6 plus group 8) Applicants who are accepted homeless under S. 193(2) or S. 195 (2) of the date the the 1996 Housing Act or S. 65 of the 1985 Housing Act , or who were formerly accepted homeless and took a qualifying offer of private sector housing, who are in low-paid full time employment in Harrow (or in a borough adjacent to or at one remove from Harrow), have at least one primary school age child, and who are suffering financial hardship. (see appendix 8 for the full criteria) 1 year after the date the applicant started working full time No time limit but at the date of the successful bid the applicant must be verified as meeting all the financial & other criteria for working priority.
-No refusal penalty Releasing adapted property or making the best use of adapted stock ( transfers only ) (group 9) At the council's discretion where there is an unmet need for the property occupied - e.g. where the tenant does not require walk-in shower or other wheelchair accessible features.
-Where the current property needs major adaptations in order to meet the household's needs and it is in the council's interest for the tenant to move.
-Date of transfer application or date the occupant with a disability deceased/ moved out.
-We will review any case not re-housed within the expected timescale for the bed size.
-We will review No refusal penalty any case not re-housed offer is made to a within the tenant who needs expected which case the bed size.
-C will be considered.
+Reason for band A Description of band A priority reason Relevant priority date Time limits for bidding Consequence of Refusal Releasing adapted property or making the best use of adapted stock (transfers only) (group 9) shower or other wheelchair accessible features.
+Where the current property needs major adaptations in order to meet the household's needs and it is in the council's interest for the tenant to move. transfer application or date the occupant with a disability We will review any case not re-housed within the expected timescale for the bed size.
+No refusal penalty unless a direct offer is made to a tenant who needs adaptations, in which case demotion to band C will be considered.

-provided Harrow has not decided to refer to another authority under S.198 of the 1996 Housing Act.
+^{}Provided Harrow has not decided to refer to another authority under S.198 of the 1996 Housing Act.

-The date cannot precede the date of the homeless application unless the applicant already had band A for some other reason when they started working full time.
+[◆]The date cannot precede the date of the homeless application unless the applicant already had band A for some other reason when they started working full time.